A sampling of influential animation from this era.note

 , created by Greg Weisman

 , even though they eventually mishandled it badly.
-Kid-centric cable networks such as Nickelodeon and Cartoon Network
+Cable networks such as Nickelodeon and Cartoon Network

 started with reruns and repackagings of cartoons from earlier eras, as well as syndicated fare (as did the USA Network's Cartoon Express block; this was also the modus operandi

 of the emerging home video market) but moved on to create their own shows during the '90s.
 The former launched the "Nicktoons" brand with Doug

 , and The Ren & Stimpy Show

 , while the latter made shows like Dexter's Laboratory

 that went by the moniker "Cartoon Cartoons".
 The latter's name was eventually dropped, however, as 2002's Codename: Kids Next Door